- For Parents

 Print out directions for Gin Rummy or Peanuts (which is also called Nerts).
 While they make take a round or two to learn, both can be addictively fun once you know how to play!
 Spoons is another great game, one that can be taught to children as young as five or six.
 Challenge older students to learn Blackjack or develop strategies for Hold ‘Em.

 Bring paper and markers to the table and invite your child to imagine and draw their dream house.
 Encourage them to add creative elements (like a slide from the playroom to the kitchen) and talk about what they would include and why.
-Use the activity to explore scale, spatial reasoning, and design thinking.
+Use this offline activity to explore scale, spatial reasoning, and design thinking.

 Turn an old newspaper or mailer into word art with a marker or whiteout.
 If you’re using a marker, first draw a rectangle around words you like.
 Then, color everything else so that only your chosen words remain.
 That’s your poem.
 If you’re using whiteout, simply whiteout all the words you don’t wish to keep, until you’re left with a poem.
 After the poems are dry, use them to decorate the walls.
 Playing with words can be a wonderful way for students to engage their imagination and express their personality.